Evert Tennis Academy

-The facility has beome an official USTA Training Site.
 Chris Evert herself helps out at the academy on 90 percent of the days during the academic year.
-He brother John, himself a former touring pro, directs operations assisted by her father Jim, making this very much a family-run operation.
-Instruction takes place on 24 hard and clay courts arrayed around a two-story stucco clubhouse containing the pro shop, snack machines, offices, and classrooms.
-Students bed down in a three-story lodge just to the east, where they are responsible for their own laundry and for keeping their own rooms clean.
-The academy has room for only 40 full-time boarders at a time, which makes it the smallest of the big-name academies.
-(In summer, it can take up to 80 boarders.)
+Her brother John, himself a former touring pro, is the Director of High Performance making this very much a family-run operation.
+Instruction takes place on 23 hard and clay courts arrayed around a two-story stucco clubhouse containing the pro shop, snack machines, offices, and classrooms.
+Students bed down in one of two three-story lodge just to the east, where they are responsible for their own laundry and for keeping their own rooms clean.
+The academy has room for only 48 full-time boarders at a time, which makes it the smallest of the big-name academies.
+(In summer, it can take up to 128 boarders.)

-A new three-story building has additional bedrooms, a state-of-the-art gym, and a players' lounge and game room.
+The academy also has a state-of-the-art gym, and a players' lounge and game room.

 Rates and Reservations